technicat/learngodot/chapter9/README.md

 ### Showing the Button

-We add one more line to our pause script, using [find_node](https://docs.godotengine.org/en/stable/classes/class_node.html) to search for a child node named Button and making it visible if (and only if) the scene is paused.
+We add one more line to our pause script, using [get_node](https://docs.godotengine.org/en/stable/classes/class_node.html) to search for a child node named "Button" and making it visible if (and only if) the scene is paused.

 ```gdscript
 extends Node